resgen-br/fungar/README.md

 # FUNGAR: antiFUNGAl gene Resistance detection

-FUNGAR is a Bash pipeline for detecting antifungal resistance genes from sequencing reads.
+FUNGAR is a Bash pipeline for detecting antifungal resistance genes from metagenomic sequencing reads.
-It includes a species-specific database and mutation files.
+It includes a species-specific database of genes and associated amino acid mutations.

 ## Features